yazz/VisualJS/README.md

 Adding something to the web page
 --------------------------------

-1) Go to a clojurescript view in src/webapp/client/views/main_view.cljs.
+1) Go to a clojurescript view in webapp/framework/client/components/main.cljs

-2) Add to main_view.cljs:

-    (swap-section "main" "<div>hello world</div>")
+2) This is the default page that you see when you start Coils as a web app, so there should be a function which looks something like this:

+    (defn-ui-component     main-view   [app]
+        {:absolute-path []}

+        (div nil
+            (h2 nil "Coils")
+            "Build webapps with Neo4j"))

-3) Press Ctrl-Alt-Enter on the line and the view should swap out the whole page with the text "Hello world"
+3) Change the text and press Ctrl-Alt-Enter on the line to "Hello World" and the view should swap out the whole page with the text "Hello world"

 Adding debuggable elements to the page